Personal, Social, Health and Economic Education (PSHE)

 If you would like to discuss any questions or concerns in regards to our RSE curriculum, please contact your child’s class teacher.

-In my role as PSHE Coordinator, I have collected information for parents to support with a range of well-being issues in today’s society.
+We have collected information for parents to support with a range of well-being issues in today’s society.
 As we all know, it is vital that we all support children in understanding, protecting and sustaining their mental health.
 Below are a range of support materials with suggestions for how you can help your child with online safety, how to balance screen time, anti-bullying parent pack, NSPCC guides for safeguarding and a good sleep guide for children.

 We hope you will find this useful and if you require further advice, please do not hesitate to get in touch.